blaulabs/snippr/README.md

     ==== valid_from: 2013-05-17 13:15:00 ====
     Second segement

-Here the second segment would be the content of the snippet on and after 2013-05-17 13:15:00.
+Here the second segment would be the content on and after 2013-05-17 13:15:00.

 #### valid_until
 `valid_until: YYYY-MM-DD HH:MM:SS` :
 Same as `valid_from` only the other way round

+#### on_rails_env
+`on_rails_env: production`:
+Shows the snippet only in the given environment(s).
+Separate environments with a comma (eg. production,test,unstable)

 ## I18n